Care home residents in Harrow enjoy animal therapy

 There was animal magic in Harrow when a Sanctuary Care home received a visit from a collection of lovely farmyard animals.

 Rabbits to a Shetland pony

-Gorgeous rabbits, chickens, pigs and even a Shetland pony were the star attraction at Rowanweald Residential and Nursing Home in Weald Lane, when residents enjoyed a spot of animal therapy.
+Gorgeous rabbits, chickens, pigs and even a Shetland pony were the star attraction at Rowanweald Residential and Nursing Home when residents enjoyed a spot of animal therapy.

 Getting up close to the four-legged and winged friends, residents and the team, who provide residential care, nursing care and dementia care, held and stroked the much-loved animals from Miller’s Ark Animals – who provide mobile farm experiences.